Skip to content

 Lifetime Health Cover Loading

 The government encourages people to take out health insurance earlier in life through the Lifetime Health Cover Loading which can increase the premium.
-Anyone starting Hospital Cover after the age of 31 will pay a penalty of 2% for every year after 30, which remains in place for 10 years.
+Anyone who did not take out Hospital Cover before the age of 31 will pay a penalty of 2% for every year after 30 they are, which remains in place for 10 years.

 The Medicare Levy Surcharge (MLS) is another form of penalty the government imposes to encourage people to take out Private Health Insurance but it does not affect your health insurance price.
 The MLS is an extra charge you must pay with your taxes if you earn over a certain threshold and do not have Hospital Cover.